luxonis/depthai-python/docs/source/components/bootloader.rst

 Bootloader
 ==========

-Depthai bootloader is a small program which aids in booting and updating bootloader or depthai application packages.
+DepthAI bootloader is a small program which handles the booting process, either by booting the flashed application, or by initializing the PoE cameras so DepthAI API can connect to them.

-To be able to run standalone (:ref:`documentation here <Standalone mode>`), the Depthai bootloader must be first flashed to the devices flash.
+To be able to run in :ref:`Standalone mode`, the Depthai bootloader must be first flashed to the devices flash.
 This step is required only once.

 Once the device has the bootloader flashed, it will perform the same as before.
-Running pipelines with a host connected doesn’t require any changes.
+Running pipelines with a host connected doesn't require any changes.

 Suggested workflow is to perform as much of development as possible with the host connected as the iteration cycle is greatly improved.